Beanies

 Why custom beanies for ecommerce stores work

 They also fit ecommerce logistics better than many apparel categories.
 A beanie packs flat, folds small, and ships well in a compact mailer or box.
 That leaves room for inserts, tissue, or branded packaging without pushing the parcel into oversized territory.
-If the hat, mailer, and insert all follow the same design system, the order feels intentional instead of pieced together.
+If the hat, mailer, and insert all follow the same design system, the order feels intentional instead of improvised.

 Seasonality gives beanies another advantage.
-Winter launches, holiday drops, team shops, creator merch, and streetwear capsules all use the same basic shape, but they each require different decoration and color choices.
+Winter launches, holiday drops, team shops, creator merch, and streetwear capsules all use the same basic shape, but they each call for different decoration and color choices.
 That makes the product useful for testing demand and, if it sells, repeating the same spec with minimal changes.

 They also work well in bundles.
 A lower-ticket accessory can raise average order value without asking the buyer to commit to a higher-priced item.
 If the colorway is clean and the thumbnail is strong, beanies often convert faster than buyers expect.